letaprodoit/lapdi-supplier-commissions/README.md

 === Before You Begin ===

-The Appointments module, upon install, adds customer profile fields and product global options to the database and adds a single settings to all products.
+The Supplier Commissions addon, upon install, adds customer profile fields and product global options to the database and adds a single settings to all products.

 The Product->Global Options that are added include:
 * PayPal Email Address - The PayPal address the where the customer commissions will be deposited.